freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-manager.md

 Using the [Switch Manager](switch-manager.md), you can wire playfield and cabinet switches to the [Gamelogic Engine](../manual/gamelogic-engine.md).
 Similarly, the [Coil Manager](coil-manager.md) and [Lamp Manager](#) let you connect playfield elements to the outputs of the Gamelogic Engine.

 The **Wire Manager** allows you to *bypass* the gamelogic engine and connect switches directly to coils and lamps.
-This can be useful for debugging, but also for game logic that might not be covered by the gamelogic engine.
+Using the *dynamic* wires, this can be used to eliminate the flipper lag often introduced by emulated ROMs.
+But it also can be useful for debugging, or for game logic that might not be covered by the gamelogic engine.

 You can open the wire manager under *Visual Pinball -> Wire Manager*.